The average age of entry into sex trafficking in Arizona is 14 years old.

 The Arizona Attorney General’s Office, under the leadership of Attorney General Mark Brnovich, combats this heinous crime every day through outreach, collaboration, and innovative investigative and prosecution strategies.

-Since General Brnovich took office in January 2015, the AGO has obtained 62 convictions (potentially hyperlink to crim page or press releases) that are connected to sex trafficking, child sex trafficking, or illegal enterprises/money laundering in the trafficking arena, such as illicit massage parlors.
-As of July 31, 2019, the AGO has approximately 135 total cases and 275 open defendants charged with crimes connected to human or sex trafficking, approximately 44 of which are online sting defendants accused of luring minors for sex or trying to buy sex from undercover detectives.
+Since General Brnovich took office in January 2015, the AGO has obtained 62 convictions that are connected to sex trafficking, child sex trafficking, or illegal enterprises/money laundering in the trafficking arena, such as illicit massage parlors.
+Since January 2015, the AGO has prosecuted or is currently prosecuting 372 cases involving 477 defendants that are connected to sex trafficking, child sex trafficking, sexual exploitation of minors, or illegal enterprises/money laundering in the trafficking arena, such as massage parlors.
 Learn more about criminal prosecution of human trafficking.

 What is human trafficking?